 DAVID PARKER / SCIENCE PHOTO LIBRARY DAVID PARKER / SCIENCE PHOTO LIBRARY

 Starfire laser beam.
-Time exposure image of a copper vapour laser beam (green) being projected by a 1.5-metre telescope at the Starfire Optical Range (SOR).
+Time-exposure image of a copper vapour laser beam (green) being projected by a 1.5-metre telescope at the Starfire Optical Range (SOR).
+Each star is creating light trail, as have the lights of an aircraft (top right to lower left).
 This laser creates an artificial 'star' in the upper atmosphere, within the field of view of the SOR's main 3.5-metre telescope.
-The latter detects any change in shape of the artificial 'star' due to air turbulence, and uses a flexible adaptive optics mirror to compensate.
-This effectively counters the familiar 'twinkling' of stars, and offers highly-improved resolution over conventional ground-based observatories.
-The SOR was developed by a team led by Robert Fugate and was built in New Mexico, USA.
+The latter detects any change in shape of the 'star' due to air turbulence, & uses a flexible adaptive optics mirror to compensate.
+This counters the familiar 'twinkling' of stars, and offers highly-improved image resolution.
+The SOR was developed by Robert Fugate and built in New Mexico, USA.

 Model release not required.
 Property release not required.